Marianne Limpert: McGill University

-After the 1996 Olympics, Limpert enrolled at McGill University in Montreal beginning in the Fall of 1996, majoring in humanistic studies and had an outstanding freshman year swimming for the school in 1996-97.
-While in Montreal, she continued training with her High School swim coach Claude St. Jean, who had moved to Montreal in 1996 to coach Club Aquatique Montreal, known as CAMO, the Montreal Aquatic Club which met at the Claud Robillard Center.
+After the 1996 Olympics, Limpert enrolled at McGill University in Montreal beginning in the fall of 1996, majoring in humanistic studies and had an outstanding freshman year swimming for the school in 1996-97.
+While in Montreal, she continued training with her high school swim coach Claude St. Jean, who had moved to Montreal in 1996 to coach Club Aquatique Montreal, known as CAMO, the Montreal Aquatic Club which met at the Claud Robillard Center.
 CAMO was only around 6 miles or 10 km from the McGill Campus, convenient to Limpert.

 In the 1996-1997 swimming season at McGill, Limpert won 25 races and led McGill to the Quebec conference title and a third-place finish at the CIAU national championships in St. Catharines, Ontario.
 It was the McGill swim team's highest finish ever at a national meet.
 Limpert held school records at McGill in the 100 breast of 1:11.08, in the 200 breast of 2:37.25, in the 200 Individual Medley of 2:14.21, a conference record.
 In relay events, she swam on winning teams that set a 4x50 free relay record of 1:49.74, a 4x100 free relay record of 3:52.92, a 4x200 free relay record of 8:20.02, both a conference and Canadian Interscholastic Athletic Union record, and a 4x100 medley relay record of 4:15.65.

-Earning all-Candian honors from her performance at the CIAU Nationals, Limpert won five gold medals in the 50m and 100m breast, the 200m individual medley, the 4x100 medley relay, and the 4x200m freestyle relay.
+Earning all-Canadian honors from her performance at the CIAU Nationals, Limpert won five gold medals in the 50m and 100m breast, the 200m individual medley, the 4x100 medley relay, and the 4x200m freestyle relay.
 She also won a bronze at Nationals in the 4x100 free relay.

 In July 1997, Limpert worked out early morning at CAMO in Montreal, attended classes and did a workout with the McGill swim team, but found the routine too exhausting.
 Her total yardage per day with her two workouts likely averaged 5–7 thousand meters, around 3–5 miles per day.
 She switched for a period to training primarily with the McGill Swim team and training with Claude St. Jean's CAMO Club only in the summers.
 Limpert also had responsibilities as part of the Canadian National Team during her years at McGill.